Shift from efficiency to sufficiency

 In our economy, where work is sacred, efficiency, the driver for growth, causes the fear of all fears, unemployment.
 More on the dreaded automation of work and the absurdity of creating work here.

 Considering this praise for efficiency it is not that strange that it was called upon to save the day from our human environmental self-destruction.
-However unless we have acquired the ability to become angels we are once faced with limits, as we humans and our economy are dissipative structures.
+However unless we have acquired the ability to become angels we are once again faced with limits, as we humans and our economy are dissipative structures.
 This means we need to consume resources to survive and we leave waste behind when consuming.
 We cannot escape it, it is physics.

 That’s why efficiency cannot solve our environmental predicament and that’s why leaning on efficiency as a savior when evidence show that our economy still is growing is